This post was most recently updated on December 13th, 2020

-What suggestion do you want to give to someone who is willing to come to Cyprus on a student visa?
+What suggestion do you want to give to someone willing to come to Cyprus on a student visa?

-Cyprus as any other country in the world has its own ups and downs.
+Cyprus, like any other country in the world, has its own ups and downs.

-But I will advise whosoever who intends coming to Cyprus for studies should be ready to face some challenges.
+But I will advise whosoever who intends to come to Cyprus for studies ready to face some challenges.

 It is generally stated in the Cypriot law that a student should spend at least 6 months in Cyprus before thinking of part-time jobs.